jeremy-friesen/course-tracker/README.md

 ## General Usage:
- To track courses that the student is currently taking and the student will be able to view the dates for all assignments, midterms and exams with ease.
+ Tracks courses that the student is currently taking.
+The student will be able to view the dates for all assignments, midterms and exams with ease.
- Acts like an all in one course syllabus
+ Acts like an all in one course syllabus.

+## Prerequisites
+- IntelliJ
+- Java 8
+- JavaFX

 ## Instructions:
  *Run using intelliJ*